Why White Hat SEO is Better than Black Hat SEO

 - Content spamming.
 This is content that is not created with the intention of serving your audience.
 If it’s not saying anything new or structurally distinct from what has already been published, it’s considered spam.
 It can be in the form of web copy, blogs or other publications.

 - Hidden links or text.
 This is a sneaky way of inserting invisible links or keywords into a site for search engines to rank the website higher in SERPs.
 For example, if they are added as white text to a white background, search engines will see them, but not the human eye.

 Yes, it takes longer to achieve the results you’re looking for when you use White Hat SEO tactics, but it’s worth it in the long run.
 You won’t risk being caught and banned by search engines.
 Your content will be valuable and directed toward your target audience, so the leads you get will be genuine ones that you can actually use.

 White Hat SEO tactics increase traffic to your website by using the following strategies:

 - Keyword research and analysis.
 Unlike the keyword stuffing techniques in Black Hat SEO, considerable time and effort are expended in choosing keywords that are relevant and appropriate for your product or service.
 It can take time to determine which ones are better and more rewarding.

 - Quality and Relevant Content.
 Creating blogs, articles, social media posts and other forms of content that is interesting to target customers will help generate the traffic you want.
 Consistently producing great content will increase sharing and build trust.

 - Link building.
-Including backlinks from relevant sites to your site proves to search engines that your content is good and interesting enough for others to share.
+Including backlinks from relevant sites to your site proves to search engines that your content is good and interesting enough for others to share. in some cases, you may wand to engage top quality link building companies.
 Include internal links also within your site for the same reason.